 The City Council meets at 6:30 pm in the Leavenworth City Hall Council Chambers on the second and fourth Tuesdays of each month.
 We are currently meeting via Zoom (please refer to the agenda

-Additionally, the Council holds a monthly Study Session at 9:00 am on the second Tuesday of each month to discuss upcoming actions.
+Additionally, the Council holds a monthly Study Session at 8:30 am on the second Tuesday of each month to discuss upcoming actions.

 If you are unable to attend a regularly scheduled City Council meeting, please feel free to send us your feedback on a specific agenda item to this email address.